ibrahim12/eslint-plugin-exclude-nunjuck-tags/README.md

 # eslint-plugin-exclude-nunjuck-tags

-A preprocessor to remove nunjuck tags to prevent "Unexpected token {%" errors in .js files.
+A preprocessor to remove nunjuck tags to prevent `Unexpected token {%` errors in .js files.

 Nunjuck statements like `{% import 'layout.js' %}` creates eslint "Unexpected token{%" error.

 ## Under the hood

-By fact it just replaces occurrences of `{%...%}` for `` to prevent parsing of nunjuck code.
+By fact it just replaces occurrences of `{%...%}` for `""` (empty string) to prevent parsing of nunjuck code.

 ## Installation